 The Best Art Vinyl Award is a unique opportunity to express your views on the best record cover designs of the year.
 These pages include an archive of past winners.
-Best Art Vinyl 2019 nominations will be revealed in November and the winner announced in January 2020.
+Best Art Vinyl 2020 nominations will be revealed in November and the winner announced in January 2021.

-Now in its 15th year, The Best Art Vinyl Award compiles the global opinion on the best of contemporary art and design in music.
+Now in its 16th year, The Best Art Vinyl Award compiles the global opinion on the best of contemporary art and design in music.

-The 2018 Award to mark 14 years of Best Art Vinyl, featured exhibitions around the UK and Europe.
+The 2019 Award to mark 15 years of Best Art Vinyl, featured exhibitions around the UK and Europe.
 As with every year the nominations create a very unique snap shot of contemporary record sleeve designs.

 The very first Best Art Vinyl award was won by Hard-Fi’s ‘Stars of CCTV’ in 2005 and since then we have developed a fair process whereby public votes are cast against a shortlist of 50 sleeve designs.

-The search for the most creative and well designed record cover of the year for 2019 starts again in November.
+The search for the most creative and well designed record cover of the year for 2020 starts again in November.

-This year we’re very proud that the Best Art Vinyl Award has been re-designed and manufactured by Vinylize.
+Since 2019, we’re very proud that the Best Art Vinyl Award has been re-designed and manufactured by Vinylize.
 The Budapest based brand has been handcrafting glasses out of unwanted vinyl records since 2004 and is a design pioneer within alternative vinyl culture.

 You will be able to vote online or visit the numerous exhibition locations.